Southern African Wildlife College Trust (SAWCT)

 SAWCT has historically followed the investment strategy of WWF as advised by its Investment Committee.
 This diversified strategy across the various asset classes and geographies has proven beneficial in terms of inflation beating financial returns over the years.

-In March 2015 the Trustees agreed with WWF plans to restructure its investments into its own WWF Living Planet Fund.
+In March 2015 the Trustees agreed with WWF plans to restructure its investments into its own Prescient Living Planet Fund.
 The primary objective is the delivery of long-term capital growth within a framework that reflects a high level of sustainability and environmental integrity, without compromising investment performance.

 Results and Sustainability